Frequently asked questions

 Mooring bollards are used to tie up the pontoon to another structure or can be used when pushing or towing to attach the pontoon to a workboat.

-Fendering may be required to prevent damage to an adjacent structure or vessel or simply to prevent the pontoon from getting caught up when moored up mainly when operating in tidal waters
+Fendering may be required to prevent damage to an adjacent structure or vessel or simply to prevent the pontoon from getting caught when moored up, mainly when operating in tidal waters

 Deck mounted cranes can be fitted to the pontoon setup to provide lifting capabilities over water.
 They can be supplied in a variety of sizes and are bolted directly to the pontoon.
 The size required and final position will typically be calculated with the desktop analysis of the pontoon setup.
 The deck mounted cranes are normally powered by a diesel-hydraulic powerpack but can be used with suitable electric-hydraulic powerpacks.